KOVACSAttilaLajos-IT/AI-invisible-backbone/README.md

 And that place is the system behind it.

-The backbone of AI is invisible — and that’s exactly where everything is decided.
+> **The backbone of AI is invisible — and that’s exactly where everything is decided**

 ## Connect